Caught on camera: Robbers target victims at front door of South Philadelphia home

-PHILADELPHIA (WPVI) -- It was a scary moment caught on a doorbell camera as two men were robbed as they tried to enter a home in South Philadelphia.
+PHILADELPHIA (WPVI) -- It was a scary moment caught on a doorbell camera as three men were robbed in front of a home in South Philadelphia.
+It didn't take long for word to spread across the tight-knit neighborhood.

+"It is scary.
+It's really, really scary," said Anne Sosalski, who has lived in the area for 40 years.

-A neighbor shared the video with Action News showing the men approaching the door on the corner of Ritner and South Opal on Friday night.
+A neighbor shared the video with Action News showing the men approaching the door on the corner of Ritner and South Opal streets on Friday at about 10 p.m.

+Police also have video of the crime.
+The owner of a corner store says the three victims had just left his shop.
+Once they crossed onto the corner of Ritner and Opal, two men approach them.

-One of the suspects, a man wearting a hood, approaches the victims from the right side of the screen and tells the two victims to, "Turn around, turn around.
+One of the suspects, a man wearing a hood, approaches the victims from the right side of the screen and tells the two victims, "Turn around, turn around.
 Get on the (expletive) door."

 The victims face the door, with one of them holding his hands up in the air, as the thieves go through the pockets of his sweatshirt and jeans.

-The second victim gets the same treatment, with the thieves stuffing his belongings in their pockets as they look around to see if anybody spots their crime.
+The video shows another victim getting the same treatment with the thieves stuffing his belongings in their pockets as they look around to see if anybody spots their crime.
+Police say the thieves took three iPhones and one wallet.

+Leota Thaire, a long-time resident, talked to one of the victims not long after the crime.

 At the end of the robbery, the three thieves direct the victims to lay face-down on the ground before running off.